 Speed is not just about loading fast.
 It is about feeling stable.

 Buttons should respond.
 Layouts should not jump.
 Forms should not freeze.
 Images should not pop in like late guests.
-A calm interface gives the visitor confidence that the business behind it is also governed.
+A calm interface gives the visitor confidence that the business behind it is also governed — that someone is minding the room.

 The right question is not, “Can we add one more effect?”